 • Pork tenderloins: Select ones around 1 to 1 1/2 pounds each; I think that’s the best size for stuffing and gives the best meat-to-filling ratio.

-• Sun-dried tomatoes packed in olive oil – Be sure to reserve the oil, as you will use it in the stuffing.
+• Sun-dried tomatoes packed in olive oil: Be sure to reserve the oil, as you will use it in the stuffing.
+(Use any leftover sun-dried tomatoes in these Easy Turkey Burgers.)

 There are numerous ways you can modify this recipe to fit your tastes or what you have on hand.
 Here are a few suggestions: